DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/EDI Batches.md

 - Select **Create Batch**
 - Once the batches are created, documents and connection types can be enabled or disabled manually.
 - To view the batch, select **Batch > View batch**
-- Import and Export batch has to the option to create multiple batches on Batch Control
+- Import and Export batch has to the option to create multiple batches on Batch control

 ## **Maintain Batch Control**

 Ongoing maintenance is an important aspect of D365 batches.
 The batch control form provides a status on the header of each fast tab as well as a link to the underlying batch job in the standard D365 form in which the standard batch logs can be found and updated.

-## **EDI Batch Control Workspace**

-To assist with monitoring of batch control, a workspace is available to show, at a glance, the status of EDI batches.
-The workspace can be found by navigating to **EDI > EDI Batch Control**

-### Active Batches
-Shows all batch jobs that are currently active for each company and control type.
-Each card shows:
-- Batch Status
-- Last run date and time
-- Link to the batch details
-- Link to the batch job history

-### Missing batches
-Shows all the batch jobs that haven’t been setup.
-Option to filter by Company and/or EDI batch control type

 ## Export batch jobs
 Outbound staging records can be created either by: